How does a nonimmigrant worker apply for an extension of stay or change of status following termination of employment?

 Workers who are the beneficiary of an approved employment-based immigrant visa petition (Form I-140) may be eligible for a compelling circumstances EAD for up to one year if they:

-Note: A compelling circumstances EAD is a discretionary stopgap measure intended to assist certain individuals on the path to lawful permanent residence by preventing the need to abruptly leave the United States.
-Workers who begin working on a compelling circumstances EAD will no longer be maintaining nonimmigrant status but generally will be considered to be in a period of authorized stay and will not accrue unlawful presence in the United States while the EAD is valid.
+Note: A Compelling Circumstances EAD is a discretionary measure.
+It is meant to help certain individuals become lawful permanent residents.
+This measure prevents the need to leave the United States abruptly.
+Workers who begin working on a Compelling Circumstances EAD will no longer maintain nonimmigrant status.
+They will be considered to be in a period of authorized stay.
+They will not accrue unlawful presence in the United States while the EAD is valid.

 Expedite Criteria: Does USCIS accept expedite requests?
 How does it work?

-Some circumstances may warrant expedited adjudication, including applications to change status to a dependent status that includes eligibility for employment authorization.
-For example, an application to change status from H-1B to L-2 may be eligible for expedited adjudication to prevent severe financial loss.
+Some circumstances may warrant expedited adjudication.
+This includes applications to change status to a dependent status that includes eligibility for employment authorization.
+For example, an application to change status from H-1B to L-2 may be eligible for expedited adjudication.
+That would prevent severe financial loss.

 Departure from the United States: Can you leave the US on a work visa?

-Once abroad, H-1B holders may seek U.S. employment and readmission to the United States for any remaining period of their H-1B status.
-Those seeking another classification for which they may be eligible can complete the application or petition process abroad and seek readmission to the United States.
+Once abroad, H-1B holders may seek U.S. employment and readmission for any remaining period of their H-1B status.
+Those seeking another classification for which they may be eligible can complete the application or petition process abroad.
+Then, they may seek readmission to the United States.

 We provide assistance to nonimmigrant workers and employers in the form of support for termination of employment, assistance with filing for unemployment benefits, and assistance with filing for work visas.
 We provide information on the options for nonimmigrant workers, including termination of employment.
 Hiring a lawyer for your immigration law needs?
 Contact the immigration law firm of Shepelsky Law Group to discuss visa sponsorship, work visas, nonimmigrant visas, and more.